TheColonelPanic/DEFCON-JS-Physics-Engine/notes.md

 }
 ```

+more info can be found here: https://en.wikipedia.org/wiki/Box%E2%80%93Muller_transform

 ## Craig Reynolds: Steering Behaviors For Autonomous Agents
 Reynolds thinks of his vehicles as acting with 3 steps

 1. Action selection
-    look at the enviroment and choose an action
+    look at the environment and choose an action
     based on that information

 2. Steering
     Quite literally just a vector force to steer the agent

 3. locomotion
-    choose a movment scheme like euler integration:
+    choose a movement scheme like Euler integration:
-    (location velocity acceletion)
+    (location velocity acceleration)

 seeking behavior is when a target has a velocity and a target has a velocity
 and a target and it adjusts the velocity to bring its position to the target